 There is a very remote house built about halfway up Seven Sisters and the occupants were in trouble at one time for not paying taxes.
 The only access to the house was a ladder that could be pulled up when the tax collector came to collect.
 I’m not sure how that story ended but my guess is that the tax collectors won.

-When we left Geiranger, we took two of Unn Cathrin’s girlfriends who worked at Geiranger to Molde where they caught a bus.
+When we left Geiranger, we took two of Unn Cathrin’s girlfriends, Valerie Bollmann and another friend who worked at Geiranger, to Molde where they caught a bus.
 The drive was three hours plus many stops along the way and a ferry or two.
-Unn is Norwegian, one of her friends is Swiss, and the other is Czechoslovakian.
+Unn is Norwegian, Valerie is Swiss, and the other girl is Czechoslovakian.

 All three girls speak several languages and, when we stopped to eat, they were in the middle of a conversation that ended abruptly when they all looked at me for a reply and then they broke into laughter when they realized the question they asked wasn’t in English, the only language I speak.